-Request an immediate consultation if your child’s swollen and painful joints co-occur with fevers and rashes, since untreated JIA can affect bone growth, and lead to permanent complications like muscle loss and weakness, eye problems, and even osteoporosis.
+Request an immediate consultation with the best orthopedic surgeon in Karachi if your child’s swollen and painful joints co-occur with fevers and rashes, since untreated JIA can affect bone growth, and lead to permanent complications like muscle loss and weakness, eye problems, and even osteoporosis.

 Lupus is a chronic, autoimmune condition that causes inflammation, usually on or around the nose.
 Lupus can impair or affect almost every organ in the body, with bone and joint pain being one of the primary signs of the condition.

 Other symptoms include fatigue and lethargy despite appropriate rest, swollen, stiff joints, fever, and hair loss.
 However, it more commonly affects teens.

 This is a bacterial infection that spreads via tick bites, commonly in grassy areas and woodlands.
 In addition to bone and joint pain, symptoms of Lyme disease include a circular, red rash around the bite area, fever or chills, fatigue, and facial paralysis.

 Since the rash may take up to 3 weeks to appear after the initial bite, and Lyme disease can present life-threatening repercussions, get an immediate consultation if you suspect any of the above symptoms along with bone/joint pain.

 Lyme disease in most common in children who spend more time playing outdoors, particularly in grassy areas.
 However, instead of restricting your child’s outdoor time, take preventative measures, like wearing long sleeved shirts and pants, and spraying insect repellent.